 Close your eyes.
 Breathe.
 In.
 Out.
 In.
 Out.
 Focus on how your body moves when you inhale, and when you exhale.
-Feel the ground beneath you, the breeze on your arms, the Vive headset over your eyes…We're talking about meditation in virtual reality!
+Feel the ground beneath your feet, the breeze on your arms, the Vive headset over your eyes…We're talking about meditation in virtual reality!

 At first these concepts seem far removed from one another.
 Meditation and mindfulness conjures up clichéd thoughts of incense, bamboo and pagoda-roofed buildings.
 In contrast, technology might elicit mental images of sterile white plastic, circuit boards and endless lines of code à la The Matrix right?
 The two don’t naturally mix.